An Orbifold Framework for Classifying Layer Groups with an Application to Knitted Fabrics: Orbifolds of 3D Layer Groups

 \subsection{The Orbifold Symbols of Layer Groups}

-We now present the classification of the $80$ layer groups using our new orbifold notation.
+We now describe the $80$ layer groups using our new orbifold notation.
 This provides a symbolic system that complements the traditional Hermann–Mauguin (HM) notation.
 The HM notation, introduced to standardize crystallographic symmetry descriptions, encodes the geometric symmetry operations acting on a chosen conventional unit cell.
 While this framework is important for crystallography, it does not record the topology of the quotient space obtained from the group action.
-Our orbifold notation fills this gap by encoding the topology of a minimal fundamental domain of a layer group uniquely.
+Our orbifold notation is an attempt to fill this gap by encoding the topology and singularities of a fundamental domain of a layer group.
 This framework is well suited for modeling and classifying 3D doubly periodic structures, where the topology of the underlying network is a key descriptor alongside the crystallographic symmetry.

-The symmetry operations and properties of the layer groups are detailed in the \textit{International Tables for Crystallography, Volume E} (Kopský \& Litvin, 2010), hereafter referred to as ITE \cite{ITE-layer}.
+The symmetry operations and properties of the layer groups are detailed in the \textit{International Tables for Crystallography, Volume E} (Kopský \& Litvin, 2010), hereafter referred to as ITE~\cite{ITE-layer}.
 Each layer group is identified by a unique number and by its HM symbol, which form the first two columns of our classification Tables~\ref{tab:layer-symbols-table1} and~\ref{tab:layer-symbols-table2}.
 The initial letter of the HM symbol specifies the centering type of the conventional unit cell (primitive $p$ or centered $c$), while the following characters describe the symmetry elements acting along the principal directions.